Mississippi River water levels: The drought goes on

 IMPLICATIONS FOR THE ECONOMY

 While U.S. agricultural exports have been particularly hard hit by the reductions in waterways capacity, many other industry sectors are also being impacted.
-Debra Calhoon of the Waterways Council explained the consequences for the U.S. economy of all this in a recent TV interview.
+Debra Calhoun of the Waterways Council Inc. explained the consequences for the U.S. economy of all this in a recent TV interview.